IABTechLab/SHARC/draft_messaging_protocol.md

 ### 8.4.2.
 Session Establishing Delays and Failures

-Typically, the container must wait for the creative to post a createSession message.
-However, SHARC recognizes that a container will have a specific timeout to ensure that the ad experience for a consumer is maintained.
-In this scenario, the container can unload the existing creative and load a new one or an additional behavior for a good consumer experience.
+Typically, the container must wait for the creative to post a `createSession` message.
+However, SHARC recognizes that a container may have a specific timeout to ensure that the ad experience for a consumer is maintained.
+In this scenario, the container can unload the existing creative and load a new one, or provide an alternative behavior to preserve a good consumer experience.
 The series of events are as follows:

-The timeout expires.
+* The timeout expires.
-The createSession message does not arrive.
+* The `createSession` message does not arrive.
-The container unloads the creative.
+* The container unloads the creative.
-The container elects to collapse its view.
+* The container elects to collapse its view.